ElbazHaim/mri_classification/README.md

-Certainly, here's the refined README for your project:

-# Deep Learning Project README
+## MRI Alzheimer's Dementia Stage Classifier

-## Overview
+### Overview
 This project is a deep learning endeavor focused on Alzheimer's image classification with four classes.
 It leverages PyTorch Lightning for streamlined training and Optuna for hyperparameter tuning.
-The primary organization of the project includes datamodules, neural network models, image transformations, a Makefile for easy execution, a tuning script (tune.py), and the necessary files for version control such as .gitignore and requirements.txt.

-## Project Structure
+### Project Structure
 The project is organized as follows:

 - `tune.py`: Serves as the main training and tuning script.
 Orchestrates training and hyperparameter optimization using Optuna.